Dylan-Thomson/BootCampFu/README.md

 [Live Site](https://nameless-eyrie-66645.herokuapp.com/)

+## Guest Account
+If you want to try the site but do not wish to create an account, sign in using these credentials:
+* Email: `guestaccount@guest.com`
+* Passowrd: `Gu3$t`

 BootcampFu is a question/answer forum for Trilogy coding bootcamp students.
 Students can create accounts and post questions and answers to topics related to the Trilogy curriculum.
 Users are also able to upvote or downvote questions and answers to reflect whether they thought that particular post was helpful to them.
 Inspired by [Stack Overflow](https://stackoverflow.com/).

 ## Packages used: